Government financial support for UK salons during the November lockdown

 Scotland: Current restrictions

-A new five-tier system of coronavirus restrictions will come into force in Scotland from 2 November 2020.
+A five-tier system of coronavirus restrictions was introduced in Scotland.
 The levels are zero to four.

 Effect on hair and beauty